Top Tips for Tax-time Security & Peace of Mind: Part 2

 - If you use a commonly accessed copy machine, consider erasing your copy machine’s hard drive, as it maintains a digital record of every document you scan or copy.
 Criminals often access these when you (or your workplace) sells or repairs the machine.

-- Continuously monitor your identity using a sophisticated product like idRADAR Privacy & Protect that handles cyber-surveillance, credit monitoring, restoration services and ID theft insurance.
+- Continuously monitor your identity using a sophisticated product that handles cyber-surveillance, credit monitoring, restoration services and ID theft insurance.

 John Sileo is an author and highly engaging speaker on internet privacy, identity theft and technology security.
 He is CEO of The Sileo Group, which helps organizations to protect the privacy that drives their profitability.
 His recent engagements include presentations at The Pentagon, Visa, Homeland Security and Northrop Grumman as well as media appearances on 60 Minutes, Anderson Cooper and Fox Business.
 Contact him directly on 800.258.8076.